-Bruxism is when a person grinds their teeth while not chewing.
-The teeth grind or rub together as the jaw moves forcefully either from side to side or back and forth.
-Often, the person is not aware that they are doing it.
+Bruxism is when a person grinds or clenches their teeth while not chewing.
+It usually occurs during sleep, but it can also happen during waking hours.
+Often, a person is not consciously aware that they are doing it.

-Teeth clenching is when a person holds their teeth together and clenches the muscles, but without moving the teeth back and forth.
+Teeth grinding involves making a chewing motion in which the teeth rub against each other.
+Clenching is when a person holds their teeth together and clenches the muscles without moving the teeth back and forth.

 - jaw pain and stiffness